 - Secondly, collaborate with organizations that specialize in recycling residual matters and components.
 OPEQ has managed responsibly the technological waste long before the general population was sensitized to the growing accumulation.
 Now, everyone is aware of this adverse effect of the technological progress.
 OPEQ only deals with accredited recycling companies that follow strict environmental regulations.

-The CFS program is financed in part by the government of Canada.
+The CFS program is financed by the government of Canada.

 Computers for Schools Across Canada